 It is not yet known how bias among healthcare professionals affects the quality of care they provide to patients with obesity.
 However, some studies have indicated that patients with obesity are reluctant to seek medical care, and may be more likely to delay important preventative healthcare services and cancel medical appointments.
 One reason for these experiences may be weight bias in healthcare settings.

 How Obesity is Perceived Impacts the Negative Stigma

 Perceptions about the causes of obesity may be partially responsible for this stigma and bias.
 Assumptions that obesity can be prevented by self-control, that patient non-compliance explains failure at weight-loss, and that obesity is caused by emotional problems, are all examples of attributions that contribute to negative attitudes.
 Additional research suggests that beliefs about the causality and stability of obesity are also important factors contributing to negative attitudes.
-For example, studies show that obese individuals are more likely to be stigmatized if their overweight condition is perceived to be caused by controllable factors compared to uncontrollable factors (e.g., overeating versus a thyroid condition), and if obesity is perceived to be personally changeable rather than an irreversible condition.
+For example, studies show that individuals with obesity are more likely to be stigmatized if their overweight condition is perceived to be caused by controllable factors compared to uncontrollable factors (e.g., overeating versus a thyroid condition), and if obesity is perceived to be personally changeable rather than an irreversible condition.

 What Can be Done to Eradicate the Problem of Weight Bias?

 Given how pervasive and acceptable weight stigma is in our society, transforming societal attitudes and enacting laws that prohibit discrimination based on weight are needed in order to eliminate the problem of stigma toward individuals with obesity.
 Although this requires enormous efforts, there are other important steps that can be taken by both patients and their healthcare providers to help improve the daily functioning and well-being of individuals with obesity.

 Patients as Advocates